COMMA: Bible study that invites a pause

 Meaning: What do these words mean?
 Do I understand them?
 Do I need some help?

 Meditation: This is the pause.
-Take some time and ask, Am I listening carefully to these words and letting them arrange and rearrange my thinking?
-And then listen.
+Take some time and ask: Am I listening carefully to these words and letting them arrange and rearrange my thinking?
+Now listen.

 Activation: How do these words strengthen my trust in God and fuel my surrender and obedience?
-Those are some questions that go along with each step of this COMMA practice.
-There is one more word that goes with this process, and that’s the word, connection.
+Those are some questions that can go along with each step of this COMMA practice.
+There is one more word that helps in this process, and that’s the word, connection.
 How does this text—be it a verse, paragraph, chapter, book—connect with other truth in Scripture?
-Maybe it repeats a idea but in different language, in other words, maybe it says the same thing in a different way.
+Maybe it repeats an idea but in different language.
 Or, and this can be very important, maybe this passage helps me understand something that I have not yet understood?
 Perhaps this text—be it a verse, paragraph, chapter, book—brings clarity where I have had confusion.
+Confusion is okay.
 There are many confusing things in the Bible.
 There should be.
 The scriptures are an ancient body of writing and we are modern people.
 The Bible is a holy text and we are sinful people.
 The Bible a living text and we are being brought from death to life.
 So the Bible is confronting our death with God’s life, our sinfulness with God’s holiness, and our ignorance with God’s knowledge.
 We should find the Scriptures challenging and, at times, confusing.
 However, the Bible is accessible.
 It is accessible in the way that a ladder is accessible.
 There are rungs on the ladder for the beginners (those on the ground) and there are rungs for those further up and further along.
 So take heart wherever you are, and become willing to take the step that is in front of you.
-Take the step that is your next step to take.

-I pray the COMMA practice can help you take your next step with God and make connections, especially the most important connection, the one between you, and the Savior, Jesus.
-That connection called saving faith and it is the most vital connection to make.
-That’s what the Bible is for: interactive engagement with Jesus (what we commonly call knowledge and trust), and, in a growing relationship with Jesus, a settled faith and hope in God (1 Pt.
-1:21).
+I hope the COMMA practice can help you take your next step with God and help you make connections, especially the most important connection, the one between you, and the Savior, Jesus.
+That connection is called saving faith and it is the most vital connection to make.
+On the basis of that connection, there are many more to make as we grow in this saving relationship.
+That’s what the Bible is for: interactive engagement with Jesus and, in a growth in this relationship with Jesus.